cinc-project/automate/components/docs-chef-io/content/automate/audit_log_object_storage.md

 These settings control how the collector uploads audit logs to S3/MinIO (object size splitting, multipart chunk size, and upload timeouts).

-The collector (`automate-fluent-bit`) retries failed uploads indefinitely by default.
-This retry limit is not configurable via `[global.v1.audit]`.

 If you do not set `[global.v1.audit.output]`, Chef Automate uses these defaults:

 - `total_file_size = "100M"`